 Step 3: Paste the contract address in the search field.

-Paste the address you copied earlier in the input field on the top of the page.
+Paste the address you copied earlier in the input field at the top of the page.

 Tap on the toggle button next to the name of the token to add it to Trust Wallet.